The California Land Surveyors Association (CLSA)

 Regional: CLSA is an active member of the Western Federation of Professional Surveyors.
 This Federation is composed of associations throughout the western United States and addresses regional issues.

-National: Through institutional affiliation with the National Society of Professional Surveyors and the American Congress on Surveying and Mapping, CLSA is represented at the national level.
+National: Through institutional affiliation with the National Society of Professional Surveyors, CLSA is represented at the national level.

 CLSA presents annual conferences which provide technical and business programs, as well as exhibits of the latest in surveying and computing technology.
 Seminars and workshops are presented to assist in continuing education.
 CLSA publishes the California Surveyor magazine and the CLSA NEWS to keep the membership abreast of changing legislation, legal opinions, and other items which affect our profession.